 Quality of Life

-Surveys and indicators are all well and good but there are certain criteria for living abroad that no survey can give you – gut feeling and a sense of contentment.
+Surveys and indicators are all well and good but there are certain criteria for moving to Australia that no survey can give you – gut feeling and a sense of contentment are the only indicators that can help you decide.

 Ask yourself if you like the idea of living here?
 Do you think you’ll enjoy your free time?
 Can you see yourself staying longer-term living this kind of life?